 The most significant components of underwriting risk concern the adequacy of insurance premium rate levels and the adequacy of provisions with respect to insurance liabilities and the capital base.
-The adequacy is assessed taking into consideration the supporting assets (fair and book value, currency and interest sensitivity), changes in interest rates and exchange rates and developments in mortality, morbidity, non-life claims frequency and amounts, lapses and expenses as well as general market conditions.
+The adequacy is assessed taking into consideration the supporting assets (fair and book value, currency and interest sensitivity), changes in interest rates and exchange rates and developments in mortality, morbidity, non-life claims frequency and amounts, lapses and expenses as well as general market conditions and customer behavior, influenced also by changes within the legal environment, including observable court practice.
 Specific attention is paid to the adequacy of provisions for the life business.
-For a detailed description of the liability adequacy test, see Note C.2.3.
+For a detailed description of the liability adequacy test, see Note C.1.33.